lupyuen/lupyuen.github.io/src/advocate.md

 Immersing myself into the Matrix / Discord / Telegram / IRC community was...
 Whoa!
 Overwhelming

-There were times when I got a little impatient and barked (like a chinchilla)...
+There were times when I got impatient and barked (like a chinchilla)...
 Not realising that people among us come from various places, age groups, and have different perspectives.

 I'm sorry if I have offended you...
 I promise to be kinder the next time I connect to the online community.